Connect with us

 On the one hand, he did not launch an all-out offensive on state-legal cannabis businesses and, in fact, said it was his administration’s policy that they could continue to operate unencumbered by the federal government despite prohibition remaining on the books.
 Trump also signed a bill federally legalizing hemp following decades of its prohibition.
 On the other hand, he declined to use his power to enact changes to legitimize the industry and appointed several officials who hold hostile views toward reform.

-During the course of his failed 2020 reelection bid, Trump’s campaign made clear it wanted to depict him as the criminal justice reform candidate, repeatedly attacking Biden over his record as an “architect” of punitive drug laws during his decades in the Senate, for example.
+During the course of his failed 2020 reelection bid, Trump’s campaign made clear it wanted to depict him as the criminal justice reform candidate, repeatedly attacking now-President Joe Biden over his record as an “architect” of punitive drug laws during his decades in the Senate, for example.

 To help sort out where Trump stands on marijuana and drug policy in general, here’s an overview of policy actions his administration took and remarks he’s made before, during and after his presidency.

-This story was last updated on November 17, 2023 to include the candidate’s statements and policy actions on marijuana since joining the race.
+This story was last updated on September 9, 2024 to include the candidate’s statements and policy actions on marijuana since joining the race.

 Policy Actions And Comments As President